 In general, doctors will not recommend a vitamin C supplement for babies because they will get enough through their diet and they demonstrate that they are healthy and meeting all of their milestones.
 However, mothers who have a malabsorption disorder such as celiac, cystic fibrosis, or Crohn's and are nursing should consult with a pediatrician to make sure that your baby is getting all of the vitamins they need.

 Scurvy is a disease that is caused by vitamin C deficiency.
 It can be caused by the lack of vitamin C in a diet or, in rare cases, the inability to absorb the vitamin.
 Symptoms include:

 Treatment is often a diet of citrus fruits, strawberries, broccoli, or other foods that are high in vitamin C. Supplements are also an option.
 Any type of vitamin C deficiency in the United States is rare.

 Vitamin C is a water-soluable vitamin.
 This means that your body can remove any excess in your urine and it typically does not get stored up in your body.
-If your baby or toddler loves oranges, broccoli, strawberries, or even juice that is high in vitamin C, then they are not at risk of having too much vitamin C.
+Babies can start eating oranges around six months, but the acidity can irritate their skin and cause a rash.
+For that reason, some parents wait until their baby is a little older.
+However, if your baby or toddler loves oranges, broccoli, strawberries, or even juice that is high in vitamin C, then they are not at risk of having too much vitamin C.